How to Count Coins: A Step-by-Step Guide for Teaching Money

 Also, if possible, use real coins.
 Plastic coins do not feel, smell, or sometimes even look like the real thing.
 It can also be difficult to generalize plastic coins to real-world ones, especially for students with support needs.

 And, by the way, watch out for the price!
-One year, I bought a bag of 100 pennies and paid $1.27 for it!
+One year, I bought a bag of 100 pennies for $1.27!
 I didn’t think about the price compared to what was in the bag!! 🤦🏻♀️🤦🏼♀️🤦🏽♀️🤦🏾♀️🤦♀️

 ⭐This is the ultimate step-by-step guide for teaching money, from coin recognition to the abstract level of counting coins.